What is the confidence interval?

 The confidence interval CI is the range in which a parameter (e.g. the mean value) lies with a certain probability.

-What do I need the confidence interval for?
+Why do we need the confidence interval?

 Calculate confidence interval

 To calculate the confidence interval, the distribution function of the respective parameter (e.g. the mean value) in the population is required.
 Assuming that this distribution is normally distributed, the confidence interval for the mean is given by:

 Where x̄ is the sample mean, n is the sample size and s is the sample standard deviation.
 Plus and minus indicate the lower and upper limits of the confidence interval respectively.